apneduniya/autofolio/README.md

 <hr />

-<h3 align = "left"> "AutoFolio: Your Passport to Professional Success, Where AI Unleashes the Power of Your Profile." </h3>
+<h3 align = "center"> "AutoFolio: Your Passport to Professional Success, <br />Where AI Unleashes the Power of Your Profile." </h3>